mattrberry/CryBoy/README.md

 - MBC3 cartridges are supported (except timers).
 - MBC5 cartridges are supported.
 - Controller support.
-- Audio channels 1-3 are working well enough that I don't notice issues in game.
+- Audio channels are working well enough that I don't notice issues in game.

 There is still a lot missing from CryBoy.
 Some of these missing pieces include

 - Audio processing
-  - Channel 4 has not yet been implemented.
-  - Failing all of blargg's audio tests.
+  - Failing many of blargg's audio tests.
+  - Sweep on Channel 1 really isn't implemented properly.
 - Picture processing
   - Pixel FIFO
     - [Pixel FIFO](https://github.com/corybsa/pandocs/blob/develop/content/pixel_fifo.md) will likely only be relevant in 0.01% of games, so it's not a priority.
 It's a nice-to-have at some point down the road.
 - Game Boy Color support
   - There is a sizable amount of work necessary to get CGB support.
-However, how that SDL Textures are working properly, adding color to the display shouldn't be challenging.
+However, now that SDL Textures are working properly, adding color to the display shouldn't be challenging.
+- Misc
+  - Failing the mooneye-gb rapid_toggle timer test by 4 T-cycles.
+Needs to be debugged.

 ## Contributing